bSchnepp/Feral/README.md

  - Lightweight kernel, insist that processes do most of the work. (service provider does most of the kernel-mode work: programs shouldn't talk to kernel directly that much.)

  - Enforce a lot of verbosity out of user-mode programs (if what they could want could be ambiguous, there should be a function for every possible meaning.)
-   (We also (when we get to the shell), don't do something silly like require two bit flags for vertical scroll bars.
-This has no functional purpose.)
    (We have no idea what shell replacements might want to do with native Waypoint programs: just feed them as much information as possible.)

  - Monolithic kernel design, supporting modules, but prefering to avoid them.
    (This is to avoid driver conflicts... simply refer to a kernel version and maybe provide a loadable module just in case.
 All important drivers should be in upstream.)

- - Support a new, high performance filesystem intended for modern storage hardware. (ie, SSDs, shingled hard drives, etc.) (everyone copies one with a 'Z' in the BSD source code, so why don't we too?)
+ - Support a new, high performance filesystem intended for modern storage hardware. (ie, SSDs, shingled hard drives, etc.)  (btrfs???)
-   (we'd probably use a different hashing algorithm (Keccak/SHA3 probably) and try very hard to support a wider range of features, more stable pooling, etc. etc.)

  - Support Vulkan out of the box.
 Use Vulkan as "the native graphics language" of the OS.
    (ie, everything graphics-wise, one way or another, goes through Vulkan rendering.
 OpenGL is implemented on top of Vulkan, if at all.)
    Under Waypoint, you should be able to assume any graphics card plugged in using built-in drivers can support Vulkan 1.1.
-   (we wouldn't expose it if it was a bad GPU that can't do Vulkan)
+   (we wouldn't expose it if it was a GPU that can't do Vulkan)

- - (Eventually) create fully Vulkan compliant drivers for the "Alpha Lyrae" family of GPUs. (or just port radv)
+ - (Eventually) create fully Vulkan compliant drivers for the "Vega" and "Polaris" family of GPUs. (or just port radv)

  - Integrate a high-performance virtual machine into the kernel, intended for use for "write once, run anywere" kinds of games that can take the performance hit.
 (Will never be close to native, but we can try...)